Use Case

 RVM transforms vulnerability management from a reactive, triage-based process into a proactive, scalable approach.
 Get ahead of vulnerability risk and build a compelling business case for change.

-Focused Risk Intelligence for All Your Software risks
+Focused Risk Intelligence for All Your Software Risks

 RVM can find risks from all the software applications in your environment, including third-party and open-source software, internal applications, and shadow IT.